celest-dev/celest/packages/native/storage/README.md

 ```

 The platform implementations for `IsolatedNativeStorage` are the same as the local/secure storage implementations, but the operations
-are performed using an [Isolate](https://api.dart.dev/stable/dart-isolate/Isolate-class.html).
+are performed using a Dart [Isolate](https://api.dart.dev/stable/dart-isolate/Isolate-class.html).

-### Web
+### Web support

 When running in a browser environment, there is [no way](https://auth0.com/blog/secure-browser-storage-the-facts/) to securely persist
 sensitive data.
 As a result, the `NativeSecureStorage` implementation for web is an in-memory store that does not persist data across
 page reloads.
 The `NativeLocalStorage` implementation for web, however, uses the browser's `localStorage` API for persistence.

-The `IsolatedNativeStorage` implementation for web uses the `NativeLocalStorage` implementation, but does not perform calls in a Web Worker.
+The `IsolatedNativeStorage` implementations for web perform as follows:
+- `NativeLocalStorage.isolated` - Provides an async interface over the `localStorage` API, but is not actually isolated.
+- `NativeSecureStorage.isolated` - Uses the in-memory store, performing operations in a [Web Worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API).